Legmo/hotquotes/README.md

 Displays randomly quotes from a pre-prepared storage.
 Each quote can be assigned the following data: author, source, tag (or several tags).<br>
 JSON-file is currently used as storage, a database is planned in the future.<br>
 <br>
-Also in the future, it is planned to allow users to add their own quotes (public or for private use), create personal collections of quotes, etc.
+It is planned in the future to allow users to add their own quotes (public or for private use), create personal quotes collections, share quotes etc.

 ## Technology stack
 - [React JS](https://reactjs.org)